 Another strategy is to use When2Meet, which allows potential meeting attendees to shade in all the blocks of time they are available.
 It then gets darker the more people are available at a given time indicating a better fit for a meeting.
 You can share the link with potential attendees and then choose the time when most people are available.

 One of my colleagues just creates a Google Sheet with available times and has people put their names when they are available.
 It’s a similar process as When2Meet.

 These are the main methods that I have used which I can personally recommend.
 However, there are so many other digital programs that you can use to manage your calendars and schedule meetings.
-This article shares the breakdown for 23 different programs you can use.
+This article shares the breakdown of 23 different programs you can use.

-Ultimately, you want to choose the most time efficient and user friendly option available to you!
+Ultimately, you want to choose the most time-efficient and user-friendly option available to you!